wkalt/puppet-docs/source/puppet/3.6/reference/future_lang_conditional.markdown

 Summary
 -----

-Puppet supports "if" and "unless" statements, case statements, and selectors.
+Puppet supports "if" and "unless" statements, "case" statements, and selectors.

 An "if" statement: